AI, Big data, Quantum Computing and Financial Exclusion: tempering enthusiasm and offering a human centric approach to policy.

 Chambers-Jones, Clare (2021).
 AI, Big data, Quantum Computing and Financial Exclusion: tempering enthusiasm and offering a human centric approach to policy.
 In: Lui, A and Ryder, N eds.
-FinTech, Artificial Intelligence and the law – the right balance of financial innovation and financial inclusion.
+FinTech, Artificial Intelligence and the law: Regulation and Crime Prevention.
 Financial Crime Series.
 London: Routledge, pp. 193–210.

 Abstract